Kindergarten registration - FAQs

-For more info on this process visit the Victorian Government website
+For more info on this process: Victorian Government website

 My child is currently doing 3-year-old kindergarten this year at childcare.
-Can they use a council kindergarten next year, and if so, which program?
+Can they attend a Council kindergarten next year, and if so, which program?

 Yes, a child can do one year of funded kindergarten at a long day care centre and another year at a community kindergarten.
 If a child has already taken part in a funded 3-year-old kindergarten program, they would attend a 4-year-old program the following year.

-My child turns 3 on 1 May.
+My child turns 3-years-old on 1 May.
 Can they start 3-year-old kindergarten the year they turn 3?

 Choosing a kindergarten